 During this phase, damaged and dead cells are cleared out, along with bacteria and other pathogens or debris.
 Inflammation, in this case, is a helpful and necessary step in the would repair process.

-Inflammation is not a single act, it is a set of steps your body takes in order to sterilize the wound and prepared for tissue regrowth.
+Inflammation is not a single act, it is a set of steps your body takes in order to sterilize the wound and prepare for tissue regrowth.
 If inflammation does not eventually subside, it can be an indication there is an infection or skin imbalance the body can’t handle on its own.

 3. Proliferation [growth of new tissue]